 I have wonderful memories of Hamleys from my childhood.
 I’d sometimes get to stay with my Auntie who lived on the outskirts of London, and we’d take day trips into the city; visit museums, Foyles (I have always been a bookworm), The Royal Opera House to see my first ballet performance (I was always going to be a prima ballerina – sadly that was all in my head – too tall, and a cruel mother who insisted I went to Brownies rather than Ballet lessons) and Hamleys.
 I have it in my head, that at that time anyway (well over 30 years ago) it was the largest toy store in the world?
 I could be wrong on that, so don’t jump on me with a ton of bricks.
-Whether it was or not is really immaterial – to a young girl, walking into that store it was like walking into heaven.
+Whether it was or not is really immaterial – to a young girl, walking into that store was like walking into heaven.
 Toys as far as the eye could see, floor after floor of excitement, colour, fun and you could actually touch things!!
 No trip to London was complete without a visit to Hamleys.
 I’m fairly sure I didn’t always come out with a present, just having a magical exploration was often enough.

-So all these years later, the thought of taking my own little Monkey and seeing his little face – priceless.
+So all these years later, the thought of taking my own little boy and seeing his little face – priceless.
 Daddy P had a deprived childhood – he never went to Hamleys until he was in his Twenties – that is just wrong!

-The range of toys and games is just as impressive as I remember from my own childhood. monkey spent ages researching all the tractors, diggers, planes, trains and cars on offer – yes that was definately his favourite floor!
+The range of toys and games is just as impressive as I remember from my own childhood. monkey spent ages researching all the tractors, diggers, planes, trains and cars on offer – yes that was definitely his favourite floor!

 We were very lucky, we wandered around at our leisure and my little boy was very well-behaved.
 I was really impressed that at no point did he, aged nearly 4 years old, say I WANT THAT!!
 He was really interested, don’t get me wrong, but he didn’t try to grab anything.